ycm-core/YouCompleteMe/README.md

 the message log if it encounters problems.
 It's likely you misconfigured something and YCM is complaining about it.

+Also, you may want to run the `:YcmDebugInfo` command; it will make YCM spew out various debugging information, including the compile flags for the file if the file is a C-family language file and you have compiled in Clang support.

 Contact
 -------